-- C. The nature of the task being delegated including, but not limited to, degree of invasiveness, irreversibility, predictability of outcome, and potential for harm; - D. The availability and accessibility of resources, including but not limited to, appropriate equipment, adequate supplies and appropriate other health care personnel to meet the Client's nursing care needs; and - E. The availability of adequate Supervision of the Delegatee.

-5.2 The Delegator shall:

-- A. Explain the Delegation to the Delegatee and that the delegated task is limited to the identified Client within the identified time frame; - B. As appropriate, either instruct the Delegatee in the delegated task and verify the Delegatee's competency to perform the delegated nursing task, or verify the Delegatee's competence to perform the delegated nursing task; - C. Provide instruction on how to intervene in any foreseeable risks that may be associated with the delegated task; - D. Provide appropriate and adequate Supervision to the Delegatee to the degree determined by the Delegator, based on an evaluation of all factors indicated in Section 5.1; and - E. If the delegated task is to be performed more than once, develop and employ a system for ongoing monitoring of the Delegatee. - 5.3 The Delegator, on an ongoing basis, shall evaluate the following: - A. The degree to which nursing care needs of the Client are being met; - B. The performance by the Delegatee of the delegated task; - C. The need for further instruction; and - D. The need to continue or withdraw the Delegation. - 5.4 Documentation of the Delegation by the Delegator in the Client record shall adhere to generally accepted standards and minimally include, but not be limited to, the following: - A. Assessment of the Client; - B. Identification of the task delegated, the Delegatee, the Delegator, time delegated, and time frame for which the Delegation is effective; - C. Direction for documentation by the Delegatee that the task or procedure was performed and the Client's response, if appropriate; and - D. Periodic evaluation of the Client's response to the performed delegated task.

-6. STANDARDS FOR THE ACCOUNTABILITY OF THE DELEGATOR

-- 6.1 The Delegator shall adhere to the provisions of the Nurse Practice Act and the rules and regulations of the Board. - 6.2 The Delegator is accountable for the decision to delegate and the assessments indicated in 5.1. - 6.3 The Delegator is accountable for monitoring, outcome evaluation, and follow-up of each Delegation. - 6.4 The Delegator is accountable for the act of delegating and supervising.
+- 5.1.4 The availability and accessibility of resources, including but not limited to, appropriate equipment, adequate supplies and appropriate other health care personnel to meet the Client's nursing care needs; and - 5.1.5 The availability of adequate Supervision of the Delegatee. - 5.2 The Delegator shall: - 5.2.1 Explain the Delegation to the Delegatee and that the delegated task is limited to the identified Client within the identified time frame; - 5.2.2 As appropriate, either instruct the Delegatee in the delegated task and verify the Delegatee's competency to perform the delegated nursing task, or verify the Delegatee's competence to perform the delegated nursing task; - 5.2.3 Provide instruction on how to intervene in any foreseeable risks that may be associated with the delegated task; - 5.2.4 Provide appropriate and adequate Supervision to the Delegatee to the degree determined by the Delegator, based on an evaluation of all factors indicated in Section 5.1; and - 5.2.5 If the delegated task is to be performed more than once, develop and employ a system for ongoing monitoring of the Delegatee. - 5.3 The Delegator, on an ongoing basis, shall evaluate the following: - 5.3.1 The degree to which nursing care needs of the Client are being met; - 5.3.2 The performance by the Delegatee of the delegated task; - 5.3.3 The need for further instruction; and - 5.3.4 The need to continue or withdraw the Delegation. - 5.4 Documentation of the Delegation by the Delegator in the Client record shall adhere to generally accepted standards and minimally include, but not be limited to, the following: - 5.4.1 Assessment of the Client; - 5.4.2 Identification of the task delegated, the Delegatee, the Delegator, time delegated, and time frame for which the Delegation is effective; - 5.4.3 Direction for documentation by the Delegatee that the task or procedure was performed and the Client's response, if appropriate; and - 5.4.4 Periodic evaluation of the Client's response to the performed delegated task. - 6.
+STANDARDS FOR THE ACCOUNTABILITY OF THE DELEGATOR - 6.1 The Delegator shall adhere to the provisions of the Nurse Practice Act and the rules and regulations of the Board. - 6.2 The Delegator is accountable for the decision to delegate and the assessments indicated in 5.1. - 6.3 The Delegator is accountable for monitoring, outcome evaluation, and follow-up of each Delegation. - 6.4 The Delegator is accountable for the act of delegating and supervising.